mwilliamson/mammoth.js/README.md

 #### `mammoth.convertToMarkdown(input, options)`

+Markdown support is deprecated.
+Generating HTML and using a separate library to convert the HTML to Markdown is recommended, and is likely to produce better results.

 Converts the source document to Markdown.
 This behaves the same as `convertToHtml`, except that the `value` property of the result contains Markdown rather than HTML.